 He is one of only 56 Higher Education professionals across the country who have been awarded a National Teaching Fellowship by Advance HE this year.

-Currently Head of School of Languages and Applied Linguistics in the Faculty of Humanities and Social Sciences, Stephen’s work leading major developments and innovations in Initial Teacher Training for Further Education (FE) staff on campus in Portsmouth and through a collaborative network of five FE colleges has been recognised.
+Currently Head of School of Education, Languages and Linguistics in the Faculty of Humanities and Social Sciences, Stephen’s work leading major developments and innovations in Initial Teacher Training for Further Education (FE) staff on campus in Portsmouth and through a collaborative network of five FE colleges has been recognised.

 He was instrumental in improving the Ofsted rating of our FE PGCE programme, who recognised his thoughtful leadership to encourage trainees to become reflective teachers, and improve their career prospects.

-Stephen also led the development of the highly innovative Futher Forces Programme, the first course in the country for military service leaves who want to train as FE teachers.
+Stephen also led the development of the highly innovative Further Forces Programme, the first course in the country for military service leaves who want to train as FE teachers.
 The Future Forces Programme, commissioned by the Ministry of Defence, Department for Education, Gatsby Charitable Foundation and Education and Training Foundation, has allowed Portsmouth to be the first to develop a course with distance learning delivery for service leavers as they transition from serving military personnel.

 His readiness to help and support colleagues across his Faculty, the University and wider sector, was also recognised by the award.
 For example in his work on the national Study Programme: Teacher Development project where he worked with colleagues for the benefit of the teaching profession in the sector.
 Many teachers engaged with the training and plan to use the assessment framework for students’ soft skill development in their practice, and universities have integrated it into their Initial Teacher Education programmes.
 Stephen also initiated a programme to increase the number of Fellows and Senior Fellows and monthly teaching and learning sessions in the Schools he has led.
 He also provided mentorship to a team of staff in another Faculty in relation to teaching and learning.